neoforged/Documentation/docs/resources/server/loottables/lootfunctions.md

 }
 ```

-During datagen, call `CopyCustomDataFunction#copy` with the desired source and target values, as well as a merging strategy (optional, defaults to `replace`), to construct a builder for this function.
+During datagen, call `CopyCustomDataFunction#copyData` with the associated `NbtProvider` to get the builder.
+Then call `Builder#copy` with the desired source and target values, as well as a merging strategy (optional, defaults to `replace`), to construct a builder for this function.

 ## `minecraft:set_components`